Computational Applied Mathematics & AI Lab

 Oct 22, 2025 Paper accepted at LOG 2025: Our paper on Relaxed Equivariance via Multitask Learning got accepted at LOG 2025.
 See you in Phoenix.

-Oct 01, 2025 T. Konstantin Rusch will serve as an Area Chair at ICLR 2026.
+Oct 01, 2025 T. Konstantin Rusch serves as an Area Chair at ICLR, ICML, and NeurIPS 2026.

 Sep 08, 2025 T. Konstantin Rusch joined Liquid AI as Scientific Advisor: We are excited about pushing the boundaries of what is possible on efficient AI together.